-These Singles Guidelines are consistent nationwide and are designed to produce fair, orderly, and challenging league night play for all UPA members.
+These Scotch Double Guidelines are consistent nationwide and are designed to produce fun, fair, and challenging league night play for all UPA members.
 The UPA does not recognize, nor allow, variation(s), documents or local bylaw(s) of any kind.

 2.0 League & Member Dues

 Prior to participating in Scotch Doubles and/or being added to any roster, players must:

-- Must be actively participating in a Team or Singles format.
+- Must be actively participating in a UPA Team or Singles format.

 2.2 Membership Renewals